javalin/javalin-vite/README.md

 ## Do I need Javalin-Vite?
 Javalin-Vite has the following advantages compared to the official JavalinVue integration:
-- **Production ready packaging** - Frontend files will be packed and minified before packaging the final .jar file.
+- **One Click Production Ready Packaging** - Frontend files will be packed and minified before packaging the final .jar file.
 This reduces file size and increases performance of your app.
 - **Hot Module Replacement (HMR)** - During development, all edits to frontend files will be reflected in the browser immediately, without manually hitting refresh.
 - **NPM support** - You can install frontend packages using NPM.
 This has the benefit that builds can be optimized for your frontend.
 E.g. tailwind.css has a development size of about 3 MB, whereas a typical production file size is only about 10 KB.

 Additionally, Javalin-Vite includes the following features similar to JavalinVue:
-- Multiple Vue components for multiple routes are possible
+- Multiple independent Vue apps for multiple routes are possible
 - The server side state is shared between backend and frontend.
 There even is a local state for each component.

 ## Getting Started